-Trump's presidency confirms that America has reached some uncharted territories of polarization and fragmentation into two main camps: radical right-wing conservatives in deep America versus progressive liberals in eastern and western coastal states as shown in the electoral map.
+Trump's presidency seems to affirm America has reached some uncharted territories of polarization and fragmentation into two main camps: radical right-wing conservatives in deep America versus progressive liberals in eastern and western coastal states.
 Many Democrats, Independents, and Republicans have mourned the death of American democracy and feared a new era of authoritarianism.
 For example, American historian Neal Gabler wrote in his "Farewell, America" article, "America died on November 8, 2016, not with a bang or a whimper, but at its own hand via electoral suicide.
-We the people chose a man who has shredded our values, our morals, our compassion, our tolerance, our decency, our sense of common purpose, our very identity - all the things that, however tenuously, made a nation out of a country."(2)
+We the people chose a man who has shredded our values, our morals, our compassion, our tolerance, our decency, our sense of common purpose, our very identity - all the things that, however tenuously, made a nation out of a country."(4)

-Many Americans remain fearful of the worst-case scenario in the next four years: "fascism, a wall, mass deportations, the end of Obamacare, a Trump brand on the White House and either a trade war or an actual war with China (since war is the easiest diversion from domestic unhappiness)."(3)

-Above all, many politicians and intellectuals - liberal and conservative - caution against some imminent chaos since Trump is a man with "a disordered personality and authoritarian tendencies."(4) Accordingly, his electoral victory has been perceived a "declaration of a social civil war."(5)
+Many Americans remain fearful of the worst-case scenario in the next four years: "fascism, a wall, mass deportations, the end of Obamacare, a Trump brand on the White House and either a trade war or an actual war with China (since war is the easiest diversion from domestic unhappiness)."(5) Above all, many politicians and intellectuals - liberal and conservative - caution against some imminent chaos since Trump is a man with "a disordered personality and authoritarian tendencies."(6) Accordingly, his electoral victory has been perceived a "declaration of a social civil war."(7)